-Tell most people that you are “working from home” and they envision you lounging in pajamas, eating ice cream from the pint and binge-watching HGTV.
+Tell most people that you are “working from home” and they envision you lounging in pajamas, eating ice cream from the pint, and binge-watching HGTV.
 But, the truth is… that couldn’t be farther from the truth.
 In my experience, people who work from home have a hard time NOT working WHEN home.

 I’ll admit, back in the early days of remote working – a little too much fun on a weeknight could lead to the inevitable, “I have to work from home today to let the cable guy in.”
 Alas…like Thirsty Thursdays, those days are long gone for this working Mama.
 And, like most people, I find there is simply not enough time in the day to get it all done.
 So, whether you’re new to the game or in a bit of a funk, take these lessons from me to get off on the right foot.

 With the advent of WFH, the line between home and work has become somewhat blurred.
 And, it’s up to you to make sure to draw a line in the sand.
 First things first, set your alarm, and get up and shower.
 You would think this could go unsaid, but I’ve had days where I roll out of bed and straight to my desk, and they have never ended up being super productive.
 While it may sound tempting to work in your cozy flannels, creating a consistent routine will make you feel like you are going into an office.
 Just because you no longer have to fight rush hour traffic, it doesn’t mean you should sit down at your desk the second you wake up!
-Trade your commute for a walk with the dog to signal the start of the work day.
+Trade your commute for a walk with the dog to signal the start of the workday.
 When you get back home, then your work can begin.

 Setting your schedule and sticking to it is only part one.
 But keeping your schedule to yourself won’t help you stay accountable – make sure your colleagues and clients respect your time by managing their expectations.
 We have all sorts at PMG.
-Some late-night workers, a lot of early morning workers and some with mother’s hours.
-A PMG colleague lists her Office Hours on her Skype status, so we know when we can and cannot bother her with work questions or water-cooler talk.
+Some late-night workers, a lot of early morning workers, and some with mother’s hours.
+A PMG colleague lists her Office Hours on her Slack status, so we know when we can and cannot bother her with work questions or water-cooler talk.

 THIS is what I need to get done today to make me feel like I’ve accomplished something.
 Make it realistic.
 There will be the inevitable interruptions and fire drills, so make sure you pad time for that.
 Don’t set the bar so high that you have nowhere to go.
 To-do lists not only keep your deliverables in check, but they also make those middle-of-the-night “flying monkeys” go away.
 There’s nary a task more satisfying than crossing something off your list.
 HOLLA!